pebdev/pihole-ads-catcher/README.md

 ### What is it ? ###

-This script scan pi-hole logfiles to find youtube address of ads servers.
+This tool scans pi-hole logfiles to find youtube address of ads servers.
 It updates pi-hole blacklist automatically after a scan.

 ### How it works ? ###

-To work, it's needed to add periodic call (cron task for example) to this **ads-catcher.sh** script.
+This tool is called (by cron) every 10 minutes to check pi-hole logfiles.

-Script will do these actions :
+It does following actions :

 - scan pihole logfiles
 - extract addresses of ads servers